 Tournament Guidelines

-Piermont Chess prides itself for being less formal and pretentious than average chess clubs.
-Still, we have standards.
 This page contains an extensive list of common USCF tournament rules, house rules, and club etiquette.
-We strongly encourage everyone to read it.
-Thank you.
+We strongly encourage everyone to read it entirely.

 Contents